javaloader/DynamicMemoryAllocation/README.md

-a sample code for call c_alloc for read and write in dynamic C allocation ( 90% pointer from libtersafe.so )
+a sample code for call c_alloc for read and write in dynamic C allocation ( i think 90% pointer c_alloc is from libtersafe.so if ur game pubgm )

 How To Use?